The Watcher Problem

 We’ll start with water.

 Now, first principles.
-Ask yourself: What might challenge us about “fact-checking”, if we did not live in a perfect world full of blameless persons, as, of course, we do?
+Ask yourself: What might challenge us about knowledge, if we did not live in a perfect world full of blameless persons, as, of course, we do?
 One grave problem might be the ancient conundrum: “Who watches the watchers?”

-This is quite a large subject in and of itself, but I speak of the sort of fact-checking which is prevalent these days, that is, the one in which private companies alter our normal access to their informational and discussion services in order to critique the information we’re about to see.
+This is quite a large subject in and of itself, but I speak of the sort of fact-checking which is prevalent these days, that is, the one in which private companies alter our normal access to their informational and discussion services in order to control the information we’re about to see.
 To put it more concretely, when I pop by social media, and someone’s written a message about certain topics, the platform’s quite likely to change my access.
 They might hide the information from me unless I opt into it; they might bury it; or, best of all, they might stop me before I can see the thing to give me a fact-check.

 (Now, it’s entirely possible that, say, a search engine might engage in the business of information without ever becoming aware that changing context makes fundamental alterations in how we receive that information.
 That is to say, it’s possible that Google is unaware that if it gives us a “fact-check” before we see certain search results, it will change how we perceive that information.
 It’s possible.
 It’s just unlikely.
 I’d say that the probability that Google is unaware of this is approximately the same as the likelihood that Google hasn’t actually been searching the web all this time; it’s just been giving randomized results to all of our searches, and by sheer coincidence, most of those results are relevant.)